 The series highlights iconic and ancient forms that mark the intersection between form and sculpture, juxtaposing both tension and equilibrium, while remaining true to our long association with design and sculptural objects.

-The Boat series is an expression of the literal and metaphorical vessels that circulate, and over time gradually transform into artefacts, accruing and forming layers of memory of our past exploits.
+The Boat series is an expression of the literal and metaphorical vessels that circulate, and over time gradually transform into artifacts, accruing and forming layers of memory of our past exploits.

 The Frames are drawn out of the Boat series, which expresses both notions of journey and object, as well as a heritage of utility through time.
 The forms are embedded in our subconscious, and express our nomadic tendencies, as symbols of our search for new horizons and unexpected destinations,